aangelinux/1DV610-L3/docs/testReport.md

 ---
 # Summary
-Manual tests have been done to check that all UI components work as intended, and unit tests have been done to ensure data is being fetched, filtered, and parsed correctly.
+Manual tests are done to ensure that all UI components work as intended.
+Unit tests make sure data is being fetched, filtered, and parsed correctly.
+They run automatically when pushing to the remote repo.